Talhah10/Log-Service/README.md

 Log Service Project
 ---

+                     (server photos attached above)

 How to Launch;

 Prerequisites
 ----
 AWS Account: Make sure you have an AWS account.